Western Togoland Rebellion: February

-On 4 February - Unidentified armed men clashed with a police patrol in Kwaebibirem District, Eastern Region.
+On 4 February – Unidentified armed men clashed with a police patrol in Kwaebibirem District, Eastern Region.
 One policemen was killed and another wounded.
 The police patrol was dispatched there to respond to a robbery attack and road blocking.

 April

-On 13 April - 3 officers were arrested for separatist views about Western Togoland.
+On 13 April – 3 officers were arrested for separatist views about Western Togoland.

 2022

 January

-On 10 January - 6 separatists were arrested for planning to attack a Bank of Ghana office in Hohoe.
+On 10 January – 6 separatists were arrested for planning to attack a Bank of Ghana office in Hohoe.

 April

-On 6 April - Ghanaian authorities had increased security alert levels due to concerns of attacks by separatists.
+On 6 April – Ghanaian authorities had increased security alert levels due to concerns of attacks by separatists.

+2023

+A few isolated incidents of violence occurred.

+2024

+In 2024, four executive members of the Western Togoland Restoration Front (WTRF) were sentenced to a total jail term of 17 years imprisonment by an Accra High Court.

+Western Togoland groups urged a boycott of the 2024 Ghanaian general election.